CillianFrost/nicesite/README.md

 3. Run **php artisan migrate --seed** in cmd to create databases with ready test data.
 4. Run **php artisan serve** and go to your localhost to see the site.

-## What's not working for now
+## What's not working for now and placed in my to do list:
-- Charts
-- Sorting tables
-- Put up products in store
+- Put up products in store (only in storage)
 - Buying
+- Edit and delete buttons
 - Middleware
+- Something with ajax and/or Vue.js